Kryptono/KPAYEnterpriseSDK/Web Platform/Demo.md

-Note: Please check our technical document 'Kryptono_PaymentSDK Technical Document_v1.pdf' for more detail
+Note: Please check our technical document 'Document.md' for more detail